 The previous few days had been stormy, but on March 22, the rain began to ease.
 The captains agreed to depart the next day, and they made a parting gift of Fort Clatsop and its furniture to Chief Coboway.

-At 1 p.m. on this day in 1806, the Corps of Expedition set off up the Columbia River in canoes.
-After nearly a year in the wilderness, they had severely depleted the sizeable cache of supplies with which the expedition had begun—they set off on their return trip with only canisters of gunpowder, some tools, a small cache of dried fish and roots, and their rifles.
-The expedition had expended almost all of its supplies.
+At 1 p.m. on March 23, 1806, the Corps of Expedition set off up the Columbia River in canoes with only their rifles, canisters of gunpowder, some tools and a small stockpile of dried fish and roots.
+After nearly a year in the wilderness, they had severely depleted the sizeable cache of supplies with which the expedition had begun.

 The months to come would witness some of the most dangerous moments of the journey, including Lewis’ violent confrontation with members of the Blackfeet tribe near the Marias River of Montana in July.
 Nonetheless, seven months later to the day, on September 23, 1806, the Corps of Discovery arrived at the docks of St. Louis, where their long journey had begun nearly two and a half years before.